Stanmer

-Stanmer is a village and former civil parish, now in the unparished area of Brighton, in the Brighton and Hove district, in the ceremonial county of East Sussex, England.
-In 1951 the parish had a population of 1097.
+Stanmer is a village on the northern edge of the city of Brighton and Hove, in the ceremonial county of East Sussex, England.
+It was formerly a civil parish until 1952 when it was split between Brighton and Falmer.

 History

 The etymological root of the name is "Stony Mere", Old English for "stone pond", referring to the sarsen stones around Stanmer village pond.
 The stones are not in their original situation, but have been gathered from the Downs and landscaped into the park's appearance.
 There have been rather inconclusive archaeological excavations at Pudding Bag Wood and Rocky Clump in the north of the park, and in Stanmer Great Wood, producing evidence of occupation from Neolithic times onwards.

 The village is first recorded in about 765 A.D. when (if the document is authentic) land there was granted by king Ealdwulf of Sussex to Hunlaf in order that he might found a college of secular canons at South Malling near Lewes.
-In the Middle Ages it had the curious distinction of forming a detached part of the Rape of Pevensey, which is otherwise east of the Ouse.
+In the Middle Ages it had the curious distinction of being an exclave (forming a detached part) of the Rape of Pevensey, which is otherwise east of the Ouse.
+The Domesday Book shows that in 1066 and 1086, the tenant-in-chief remained the Archbishop of Canterbury while the local lordship had been transferred from the canons of 1066 to the archbishop by 1086.